 cheap family recipes

-feed a family of 4 for (just over) £100 a month
+feed a family of 4 for less than £200 a month

 If you are following the vegan monthly meal plan, this tangy homemade tomato relish is used as a condiment whenever you would like to use it.
 There is no particular use specified in the meal plan.
 Perhaps use it with the Sweetcorn Fritters, or the Spicy Bean Burgers